mellotanica/uARM/README.txt

 ###### TESTING #######

 In test directory is included a simple hello world program to try the emulator, "helloWorld.c".
+After installationsuch file will also be located in /usr/include/uarm/test directory.

+From now on it will be assumed that you installed the program with install.sh script, also the commands issued are relative to none-eabi toolchain.

-First of all you need to compile the program into an object file with your cross-compiler (the commands issued from here on are relative to Emdebian toolchain, with a different one the syntax may change a little):
+First of all you need to get the test program and compile it into an object file with your cross-compiler:

-$> cd test
+$> cp /usr/include/uarm/test/helloWorld.c .
-$> arm-linux-gnueabi-gcc -mcpu=arm7tdmi -c -o helloWorld.o \
+$> arm-none-eabi-gcc -mcpu=arm7tdmi -c -o helloWorld.o \
    helloWorld.c

 This command builds an object file "helloWorld.o" compiled